HenrikSamuelsson/reading-patterns-in-the-machine/README.md

 - Model points in a data model for interchanging data instead of direct communication between modules

-- Introduce abstract interfaces and have the module implement these
+- Introduce abstract interfaces and have the module implement these with purpose to hide the low level implementation details from other modules.

 ## Abbreviations